 XAG as one of the leading innovators bearing such initiative boasts the capability of laying the technologic foundation and infrastructure for agriculture.
 Justin Gong explained the solutions developed by XAG at the forum panel by giving the example of XIoT field monitoring and data collection with drones.

-“We have 200Tb data collected by our agri-tech devices every day.
+“We have a large amount of data collected by our agri-tech devices every day.
 The problem is not who owns the data, it’s about where we store the data and who can access them.”
 Said Justin Gong when answering the panel question about data security.
 “The focus is on how we actually make good use of the data collected, and turn them into useful information and knowledge for both farmers and consumers.”

 XAG’s approach is to lay the ground work of digital farming and provide advisor information for farmers, so that more scientific executions can be made based on the digitalized field information.
 With precise data on the field and growth of crops collected by XMission drone platform and XIoT sensors, farmers will be able to build database of the farm and conduct sophisticated analysis of the crop growth, furthermore, yield prediction, which address the pain point of farm production.